Abantether-com/abantether-python-sdk/README.md

-# Abantether Python SDK (under development)
+# Abantether Python SDK
-A python sdk to trade easily in abantether.com (under development)
+A python sdk to trade easily in abantether.com

 ## How to use?
 To install: